Hockey: Didsbury Northern Men's Sixths 1 - 4 Rochdale Men's Seconds

 Rochdale didn't crumble though and started to increase the pressure on the Didsbury defence.
 A driving and determined run from Ellis Barnes saw him bundle the ball into the Didsbury goal to restore Rochdale's strong advantage.
 The game was pretty much over now, with Rochdale dominant.

-A fifth would have been added were it not for Rochdale's sportsmanship, Bjorn Brauns ruled out his own goal for a backstick that the umpires had not spotted.
+A fifth would have been added were it not for Rochdale's sportsmanship, Bjorne Brauns ruled out his own goal for a backstick that the umpires had not spotted.
 Final score 4-1 to Rochdale.

 Rochdale captain Tim Liptrot said: "It was a good first game back for us.
 I think the friendly the week before paid dividends, as we looked far sharper than the opposition after the Christmas break.